Symplectic/vivo-harvester-v2/README.md

 # Symplectic Elements Harvester for VIVO

-This is a significatnly updated version of the VIVO Harvester that enables the use of Symplectic Elements as a data source for VIVO.
+This is a significantly updated version of the VIVO Harvester that enables the use of Symplectic Elements as a data source for VIVO.
 This version of the connector is based on the earlier open source versions, and leverages a similar XSLT pipeline to perform the main translations.
-Nonetheless it has been significantly altered to support both delta based updates from the Elements API (to reduce load on the Elements server), transfer of Elements groups and group membership information, and address a variety of performance issues.
+Nonetheless it has been significantly altered to support both delta based updates from the Elements API (to reduce load on the Elements server), transfer of Elements groups and group membership information and to address a variety of performance and process complexity issues.

 ## Prerequisites